 - The total project costs include preliminary engineering, right of way acquisition and incidentals, utilities, construction contract and construction inspection.
 Funding sources are identified for each.

 - The applicant agrees to provide their share of the total project costs.

 - Projects that significantly expand the state highway system or increase maintenance costs for MoDOT must have pre-approval by the Chief Engineer prior to submittal of the application to MoDOT.
 If a project significantly expands the state highway system or increases maintenance costs, the MHTC may seek an agreement for the project sponsor to either: (1) accept the transfer of ownership of a portion of the existing state highway system in an amount of miles as determined by the MHTC; or (2) payment of all increased maintenance costs.

 - Economic Impact is measured by the cumulative inputs and outcomes anticipated from the project, while accounting for the investments made by the state and any increase in services.
-Factors considered in the partnership application will include: the industry or type of development opportunity, the new jobs to be created, payroll associated with the increase in employment, and total invested capital and sources of that investment.
+Factors considered in the partnership application will include, but are not limited to: the industry or type of development opportunity, new spending by out of state tourists, the new jobs to be created, payroll associated with the increase in employment, and total invested capital and sources of that investment.

 - If debt financing is used to accelerate the project and complete it earlier than funding is available from MoDOT, the applicant must pay and not include the debt-financing costs in the total project costs.
 The debt-financing costs include items such as bond counsel, underwriter, financial advisor fees, application fees and interest.

 After initial verification of the application, Financial Services forwards the application to the Cost Share Staff Review Team.